Prem Nath

-Prem Nath Malhotra, better known as Prem Nath, was an Indian actor and director, who was best known for his works in Hindi films.
+Premnath Malhotra, better known as Prem Nath (21 November 1926 – 3 November 1992) was an Indian actor and director, who was best known for his works in Hindi films.
 Nath made his debut with the film Ajit (1948), and went on to appear in over 100 films throughout his career.
 He was nominated for three Filmfare Awards, and later retired in 1985.

 Personal life

+Early life

-He was born in 1926 in the Karimpura locality near Ghanta Ghar in Peshawar.
+He was born in 1926 in the Karimpura locality, near Ghanta Ghar in Peshawar.
+His father Kartarnath Malhotra was a high-ranking police officer and the maternal uncle of Prithviraj Kapoor, known as the patriarch of the Kapoor film clan.
 His family moved to Jubbulpore (present-day Jabalpur) after partition and he moved to Bombay where he was discovered as an actor.

+Relationships and family

 He fell in love with actress Bina Rai during the filming of Aurat.
 They married and formed a production company together called P.N. films.
 Their children are actor Prem Krishen and Kailash Nath (Monty).
-Premnath also dated the famous actress Madhubala but stopped when she became interested in actor Dilip Kumar.
+Premnath dated the famous actress Madhubala but ended it when she became interested in actor Dilip Kumar.

-They are also the grandparents of actress Akanksha Malhotra and director Siddharth Malhotra who are Prem Krishen's children.
+They are the grandparents of actress Akanksha Malhotra and director Siddharth Malhotra who are Prem Krishen's children.
 Adiraj Malhotra and Arjun Malhotra are the sons of Kailash Nath.
 His sister Krishna married Raj Kapoor while his other sister Uma was married to veteran Hindi Film actor Prem Chopra.
-His brothers Rajendra Nath and Narendra Nath were also actors who mostly appeared in comic and supporting roles.
+His brothers Rajendra Nath and Narendra Nath were also actors who mostly appeared in comedic and supporting roles.
 He was also a close friend of the actress Asha Parekh.
-He died of a heart attack in 1992 at the age of 65, just 18 days before his 66th birthday.